jrheard/blog/_drafts/hypothesis-and-pexpect.md

 How To Use Hypothesis
 ---------------------

 Let's use Hypothesis to improve this test.
-We'll start by adding the `@given` decorator:
+We'll start by adding the `@given` decorator to our test function.

 <textarea class="hidden">
 @given(password=TODO_DEFINE_ME)